-($) – this chat is intended to discuss organizational and financial issues.
+#mgm_project_name_abz – this private channel is intended to discuss organizational and financial issues.

-(<) – this is the chat where you can work with our guys and discuss any technical issues.
+#dev_project_name_abz – this private channel where you can work with our guys and discuss any technical issues.

-All communication is done via these two chats only.
-This way, all questions discussed regarding our mutual work are always at hand, so you don’t have to waste time on lots of chats.
-Moreover, the management is always present in both chats.
+All communication is done via these two private channels only.
+This way, all questions discussed regarding our mutual work are always at hand, so you don’t have to waste time on lots of channels.
+Moreover, the management is always present in both channels.
 It would be fair to say that the management is not just one click away from you, but most likely is already aware of the issues that might have appeared.
-As all workflow is discussed in one chat only (<), it makes it easy to monitor all activities.
+As all workflow is discussed in #dev_ channel only, it makes it easy to monitor all activities.

 The chats are usually used only for quick questions.
 For all the rest questions we use GD (Google Docs).
 This is a well structured file where we store all project related data, such as links, technical requirements, technology stack, issues, work plan, project structure and functionality description and an SRC folder containing all project related resources.